BioPIE: A Biomedical Protocol Information Extraction Dataset for Experiment Understanding: Biomedical Experiment Understanding Validation

 \subsection{\acs{qa} Evaluation Results}

 Tab.~\ref{tab:ragforcomplex} presents results on the test set.
 Fig. \ref{fig:qacompare} shows the effect of varying the number of retrieved texts for accuracy and hit rate on the validation set.
 Across all settings, the proposed \ac{qa} system achieves the best overall performance.
-Fig. \ref{fig:qashowcases} illustrates two example outputs from our experiment \ac{qa} system.
-Detailed evaluation results can be found in Appx. \ref{apxsec:qaevaluation}.
+Fig. \ref{fig:qashowcases} illustrates two example outputs from our experimental \ac{qa} system; additional examples are provided in the Appx. \ref{apxsec:qashowcases}.
+Detailed evaluation results, including the impact of different hops and various \ac{ie} methods on the results, can be found in Appx. \ref{apxsec:detailqa}.

 Ablation studies further confirm the complementary role of graph-based inputs.
 Removing graph-based knowledge (``Ours w/o Graph'') leads to a noticeable performance degradation compared to the full model.
-Using graphs constructed from SciERC and ChemPort also results in reduced performance, only marginally outperforming the text-retrieval baseline.
+Our findings demonstrate that combining sentences with structured \acp{kg} can effectively address the challenges of \ac{hid} and \ac{msr} to achieve optimal performance.
+Using graphs constructed from SciERC and ChemProt also results in reduced performance, only marginally outperforming the text-retrieval baseline.
 This indicates that fine-grained knowledge representations tailored to biomedical experimental protocols are critical for effective biomedical experiment \ac{qa}.
-Moreover, ChemPort-based graphs slightly outperform those based on SciERC, suggesting that domain alignment in \ac{re} yields more useful graph structures.